philipahNOV/maze-2025/RD-path.md

 ### Green Area Suppression

-Green pixels from the ball are removed:
+Green pixels from the ball are removed.
+HSV threshold values used for this suppression are tuned to avoid corrupting the mask with ball-colored areas:

 ```python
 hsv = cv2.cvtColor(gray_to_bgr, cv2.COLOR_BGR2HSV)